From RAG to Agentic RAG for Faithful Islamic Question Answering: Abstract

 \section{Abstract}

-LLMs are increasingly used for Islamic question answering, where ungrounded responses may carry serious religious consequences.
-Yet standard MCQ/MRC-style evaluations\footnote{MCQ: Multiple choice questions, MRC: Machine Reading Comprehension} do not capture key real-world failure modes, notably free-form hallucinations and whether models appropriately abstain when evidence is lacking.
-To shed a light on this aspect we introduce \dataset, a 3{,}810-item bilingual (Arabic/English) \emph{generative} benchmark with atomic single-gold answers, which enables direct measurement of hallucination and abstention.
+Large Language Models (LLMs) are increasingly used for Islamic question answering, where ungrounded responses may carry serious religious consequences.
+Yet standard MCQ/MRC-style evaluations\footnote{MCQ: Multiple choice questions, MRC: Machine Reading Comprehension} do not capture key real-world failure modes, notably free-form hallucinations and the ability to abstain when evidence is insufficient.
+To address this gap, we introduce \dataset, a 3{,}810-item bilingual (Arabic/English) \emph{generative} benchmark with atomic single-gold answers, which enables direct measurement of hallucination and abstention.
 We additionally developed an end-to-end grounded Islamic modeling suite consisting of \textit{(i)} 25K Arabic text-grounded SFT reasoning pairs, \textit{(ii)} 5K bilingual preference samples for reward-guided alignment, and \textit{(iii)} a verse-level Qur'an retrieval corpus of $\sim$6k atomic \textit{verses} (ayat).
 Building on these resources, we develop an agentic Quran-grounding framework (agentic RAG) that uses structured tool calls for iterative evidence seeking and answer revision.
 Experiments across Arabic-centric and multilingual LLMs show that retrieval improves correctness and that agentic RAG yields the largest gains beyond standard RAG, achieving state-of-the-art performance and stronger Arabic--English robustness even with a small model (i.e., Qwen3 4B).
-We will make the experimental resources and datasets publicly available for the community. \end{list}
+We made the datasets are publicly available.\footnote{\href{https://huggingface.co/datasets/QCRI/IslamicFaithQA}{https://huggingface.co/datasets/QCRI/IslamicFaithQA}} \end{list}